NataliaVelasquez18/Pewlett_Hackard/README.md

 ### Installing

 1. Visit the PostgresSQL [download website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - The web framework used to initiate your download.
 Be sure to choose the correct download option for your operating system.
 Both Postgres and pgAdmin are downloaded together as a package.
 Be sure to Not select the latest Postgres version, we're installing a previous version to the latest because it is a more stable release.
 During installation, you'll need to create a password.
 Be sure to record it, as you'll use it to access your SQL database.

+An InstallBuilder window will show the components selected for installation.
+Be sure to uncheck Stack Builder's box.
+Stack Builder is used to install Postgres add-ons, but we won't need it for our project.

+$$$uncheck builder

 To confirm your installation, start pgAdmin (a new browser window will launch) and double-click to connect to the default server and enter your password.

-%%%%%picture of not installing the extra tools
+%%%%%confirm installation

 2. Download [Visual Studio Code](https://code.visualstudio.com/) for your operating system.